an-do/MeFAST/HIVmodel/README.md

 ## To reproduce all model simulations and calculation of sensitivity indices

-To reproduce our simulations and calculations, please visit any particular method of your interest (DeFAST, SobolMethod or DGSM) in this directory then excute the function [method]_[model]_main (E.g. DeFAST_HIV_main)
+To reproduce our simulations and calculations, please visit any particular method of your interest (MeFAST, SobolMethod or DGSM) in this directory then excute the function [method]_[model]_main (E.g. MeFAST_HIV_main)

 ## Results
-We conduct the DeFAST analysis using the viral load after 2000 days as a metric and display the ranking of important parameters below:
+We conduct the MeFAST analysis using the viral load after 2000 days as a metric and display the ranking of important parameters below:

 ![eFAST_HIV_STi_day2000](https://user-images.githubusercontent.com/20584697/122861113-bca82280-d2d3-11eb-8ede-625b9d4d9624.png)